-- whether the allegation can be reasonably considered to be a Code allegation; or - 2. whether there is a reasonable prospect that evidence the applicant has or that is reasonably available to him or her can show a link between the event and an alleged prohibited ground under the Code.
+- 1. whether the allegation can be reasonably considered to be a Code allegation; or - 2. whether there is a reasonable prospect that evidence the applicant has or that is reasonably available to him or her can show a link between the event and an alleged prohibited ground under the Code.

-The first basis for a summary hearing is focused on events where, on its face, there is a factual link between the event and the applicant's characteristics (such as disability), but applying the law to the facts clearly indicates that the Code has not been breached.
+The first form of request is focused on events where, on its face, there is a factual link between the event and the applicant's characteristics (such as disability), but applying the law to the facts clearly indicates that the Code has not been breached.

-The second basis for a summary hearing is focused on events where there is no link between relevant characteristics caught by the Code and the conduct at issue.
+The latter form of request is focused on events where there is no link between relevant characteristics caught by the Code and the conduct at issue.
 Complaints that make broad allegations of "unfair treatment" are an example of a type of application ripe for dismissal under this second form of request.